AndreRH/hangover/README.md

 - [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) for PE cross-compilation (downlaod & unpack a release, but don't use the .zip files, they are for Windows)
 - About 5GB of disk space

+If you don't want to run 32-Bit ARM applications, you can drop ",arm" from the configure line.

 on x86-64 (from the Hangover repository):
 ```bash
 $ mkdir -p wine/build